AFg6K7h4fhy2/Forecasting-Tornadoes/model_E414_01/docs/source/model.md

-# Question 22307
+# Motivation

-The resolution criteria for [Metaculus](https://en.wikipedia.org/wiki/Metaculus) question [22307](https://www.metaculus.com/questions/22307/tornadoes-in-the-united-states-in-april-2024/), which is part of the [Bridgewater Forecasting Contest](https://www.metaculus.com/tournament/bridgewater/), reads:
+As with (likely) most of the other models in this repository, their raison d'être is to faciliate forecasting on [Metaculus](https://en.wikipedia.org/wiki/Metaculus) question [22307](https://www.metaculus.com/questions/22307/tornadoes-in-the-united-states-in-april-2024/), which is part of the [Bridgewater Forecasting Contest](https://www.metaculus.com/tournament/bridgewater/).
+The resolution criteria for question 22307 reads:

 ::: {.bquote}
 This question will resolve as the number of tornadoes in the United States in April of 2024, according to the [Storm Prediction Center's preliminary tornado summary](https://www.spc.noaa.gov/climo/summary/).